Health Department: COVID-19

 As much as possible, if you have symptoms stay in a specific "sick room" and away from other people and animals in your home.

 Anyone who lives with someone with symptoms should also stay home.

 Limit contact with pets and animals.
-There have not been reports of pets or other animals becoming sick with COVID-19, but as a precaution, when possible, have another member of your household care for your animals while you are sick with COVID-19.
+As a precaution, when possible, have another member of your household care for your animals while you are sick with COVID-19.
 If you must care for your pet or be around animals while you are sick, wash your hands before and after you interact with them.

 Follow COVID-19 guidance from the Centers for Disease Control and Prevention for: